sumerjoshi/audio-processing-ai/data/README.md

-# Finetuning Data Folder
+# Data Folder and train folder Within

-This data folder is store about (500-1000) files each of real music from FMA, and AI generated music from Suno/Udio.
-The purpose of this is to finetune a pretrained model.
+This data folder is used to store any files that are going to be used for training the model.
+Please place any files or folder with files that have real music (.mp3, .wav) only in the real folder.
+Any AI Generated music should go in the AI Folder.

+# How to Run